kercker/PapersIRead/README.md

-# PapersIRead
+# Papers I Read
-Papers that I have read.
+In this repository I will publish the summaries of papers I read.